How to Run Your Own

 Partnering with other organizations increases surgeries and builds relationships.

-We provide a unique opportunity:
+We provide a unique opportunity with private clinics:

 - A full day of surgery: Allows for greatest efficiency of 50 cats in one day.